projectmesa/mesa-frames/README.md

     def step(cls):
         wealthy_agents = cls.model.agents.loc[cls.mask, "wealth"] > 0
         if wealthy_agents.any():
-            #The next line finds the mask of a random sample of agents which ù
+            #The next line finds the mask of a random sample of agents which is of the same length as wealthy agents
-            is of the same length as wealthy agents other_agents = cls.model.agents.index.isin(
+            other_agents = cls.model.agents.index.isin(
                 cls.model.agents.sample(n=wealthy_agents.sum()).index
             )